 - Stay clear of all overhead work and maintain a safe distance of 1,000 feet from all construction equipment and support vessels.

-- Use the center 600 feet of the Main Channel to navigate in a north-south direction with no wake at a maximum speed of five knots.
+- Use the center 600 feet of the Main Channel (when available) to navigate in a north-south direction with no wake at a maximum speed of five knots.